pcarion/cleric/README.md

 <br/>

 # Cleric

-Cleric is a desktop application that provides a graphical user interface to configure the list of Model Context Proptocol (MCP) servers supported by [Claude desktop](https://claude.ai/download).
+Cleric is a desktop application that helps you manage Model Context Protocol (MCP) servers for [Claude desktop](https://claude.ai/download).
+It provides an easy-to-use interface for adding, removing, and configuring your MCP servers.

-With Cleric, you can maintain 2 lists of MCP servers:
-* `$HOME/.cleric.json` the list of MCP servers that you may want to use with Claude desktop
+## How It Works

+Cleric manages two configuration files:

+1. A personal server list at `$HOME/.cleric.json`
+   - Stores all your available MCP servers
+   - Acts as a backup of your server configurations

+2. The Claude Desktop configuration at `<OS specific path>/claude_desktop_config.json`
+   - Contains the active MCP servers currently used by Claude Desktop

+## Key Features

-* `<OS specific path>/claude_desktop_config.json` the actual list of MCP servers configured in Claude desktop
+- Seamlessly switch MCP servers in and out of Claude Desktop

-Cleric makes it easy to add or remove a MCP server from Claude without losing its configuration.
-If you manually add a server in Claude desktop, Cleric will automatically update the list of MCP servers in `$HOME/.cleric.json` when it is launched.
+- Automatically preserves server configurations when making changes
+- Syncs with Claude Desktop: Any servers you manually add to Claude Desktop will be automatically added to your Cleric server list on next launch
+- Real-time saving: Changes are saved automatically as you make them

+## Important Note

-As a safety measure, make sure to backup your `claude_desktop_config.json` file before using Cleric if you have manually configured the list of MCP servers in Claude desktop.
+Before using Cleric for the first time, please back up your `claude_desktop_config.json` file if you have manually configured MCP servers in Claude Desktop.

-There is no "save" button in Cleric: the list of MCP servers is automatically saved each time you change a server in the list.
+# Development

 ## Prerequisites
 To build and run this project, you need: